rust-lang/book/src/ch17-04-streams.md

 it outside the task, too, but it is clearer to limit the scope of any given variable.)
 Then we create a an infinite loop.
 Each iteration of the loop asynchronously sleeps for one millisecond, increments the count, and then sends it over the channel.
-Since this is all wrapped in the task created by `spawn_task`, all of it will get cleaned up along with the runtime, including the infinite loop.
+Because this is all wrapped in the task created by `spawn_task`, all of it will get cleaned up along with the runtime, including the infinite loop.